Your First Treatment

 Usually when the needles are inserted there is no pain, sometimes there is a slight pricking, tingling or aching.
 These sensations are usually very brief and once the needles are in place most people feel very relaxed.

-In addition to, or instead of needles I may also use:
+In addition I may also use:

 - Moxa - gentle warmth is applied to a particular point using herbs or charcole

 - Cupping - vacuum sealed glass cups placed directly on the skin